bchen229/resbo/readme.md

 <price_type> includes:
     cheap, moderate, expensive

-an example query would be:
+an example query would be: (more examples can be found in query_example.pl)
     ?- ask([i,do,not,like,to,eat,japanese,food],Res,Food).
     Res = ['McDonalds'],
     Food = [burgers] ;